WildRams/getcontrol/docs/documentation/introduction.rst

 * Linux 🐧  ``~/config/GetControl``
 * macOS 🍏 ``~/Library/Application Support/GetControl``

-This directory can be accessed quickly via :ref:`Preferences<Preferences>` (General tab), and click on the *Open directory* button side by the :guilabel:`LOG files` info.
+This directory can be accessed quickly via ``Pref ->`` :ref:`General setup <General setup>` tab, and click on the *Open directory* button side by the *LOG files* info.

 Update
 ======

-An automatic update check is set on by default (can be switched off in :ref:`Preferences <Preferences>`).
+An automatic update check is set on by default (can be switched off in ``Pref ->`` :ref:`General setup <General setup>` tab).
 After each program launch, a small (in order of 50 kB) file with the version info is downloaded from the server and compared with the local one.
 No local data are sent to the server.

 Only the major versions are released.
 The *builds* are distributed through the *auto-update* feature.